Coarse assembly maps: Calculation of EOinfty

 \section{Calculation of \texorpdfstring{$\boldsymbol{E\cO^{\infty}}$}{EOinfty}}

-The goal of this section is to provide a computation of $E\cO^{\infty}(X)$ in terms of the value $E(\ast)$ of $E$ at the one-point space, see Proposition~\ref{fifowefweewfwef}.
-For this calculation we must adopt some finiteness assumptions on $X$ and require that $E$ is countably additive.
+The goal of this section is to provide a computation of $E\cO^{\infty}(X)$ in terms of the value $E(\ast)$ of $E$ at the one-point space (see Proposition~\ref{fifowefweewfwef}).
+For this calculation we must require that $E$ is additive

-In this section we assume that $\bC$ is a presentable stable $\infty$-category.
+In this section we assume that $\bC$ is a stable and complete $\infty$-category.
+For the moment this suffices to construct the locally finite evaluation.
+Later we will in addition assume that $\bC$ is cocomplete.

-Let $F:\UBC^{small}\to \bC$ be a functor and let $X$ be a small (Definition \ref{greioegerggereg}) uniform bornological coarse space. \begin{ddd} We define the locally finite evaluation of $F$ at $X$ by
+Let $F\colon\UBC \to \bC$ be a functor and $X$ a small uniform bornological coarse space. \begin{ddd} We define the locally finite evaluation of $F$ at $X$ by

-where $W$ runs over all open subsets of $X$ with compact closure. \end{ddd}
+where $W$ runs over all bounded subsets of $X$. \end{ddd}